 VBF Global Ambassadors are a global network of advocates who are working together with VBF to build awareness of vascular birthmarks and funnel support to every corner of the birthmarks community.
 In most cases, these are not medical professionals.
-However, many are either themselves an adult who has or had a vascular birthmark or who has a loved one with a vascular birthmark.
+Many are either themselves an adult who has or had a vascular birthmark or who has a loved one with a vascular birthmark.
 In the directory below, you’ll learn more about their personal story.

 My name is Andrew Jenkins, and I have a port wine stain (Capillary Malformation), on my right cheek.
 It was looked at regularly until I was nine-years-old, I saw a plastic surgeon at Gloucester Royal Hospital, named Mr. Clive Reid.
 He intended to do a skin graft on my birthmark but decided against it because of the location, and we decided to put my name forward for laser treatment.
 In November 1992, I received a letter from a Mr. J M Kenealy from Frenchay Hospital in Bristol, offering me some laser treatment and offering a summary of how it works.
 I had a test patch done on my left arm and had no adverse reactions, so we decided to go ahead with the treatment.